Japanese art: 1960s: Exploration of new genres

-The 1970s and 1980s: Riding the economic bubble
+1970s and 1980s: Riding the economic bubble

 The 1970s and 1980s saw Japanese art continue in many of the directions begun in the 1950s and 1960s, but often with much bigger budgets and more expensive materials, as Japan's economy kept rapidly expanding, and eventually grew into one of the largest economic bubbles in history.
 With Japanese currency becoming incredibly strong in the wake of the 1985 Plaza Accord, Japanese individuals and institutions became major players in the international art market.
 Extraordinarily wealthy Japanese mega-corporations began constructing their own private art museums and acquiring collections of modern and contemporary art, and Japanese artists greatly benefited from these expenditures as well.

 In particular, artistic production continued to trend away from traditional painting and sculpture in the direction of graphic design, pop art, wearable art, performance art, conceptual art, and installation art.
 Various types of "hybrid" art increasingly came into vogue.
 As technology advanced, artists increasingly incorporated electronics, video, computers, synthesized music and sounds, and video games into their art.
 The aesthetics of manga and anime, which so many younger artists had grown up immersed in, exerted an increasing if sometimes quite subtle influence.
 Above all, artists eschewed anything redolent of "high art" or "fine art" in favor of the personal, the eclectic, the fantastic or phantasmagoric, and the playful.
 In edition, female artists such as Mika Yoshizawa became more and more accepted and supported by the art world in Japan.